 What most people mean when they ask whether a CBD oil is ‘pure’ is whether it contains any other cannabinoids or products from the cannabis or hemp plant.
 While there are certainly a number of ‘pure’ CBD oils on the market, you should know that all CBD oils are made by diluting pure CBD isolate in a carrier oil.
 This carrier oil is typically coconut-derived MCT oil, hemp seed oil or olive oil.

-CBD isolate is extracted from cannabis or hemp plant material through a process which involves several steps.
+CBD isolate is extracted from cannabis or hemp plant material through a process that involves several steps.
 First, the crude plant material winterized to remove residual lipids and plant waxes before it is winterized to convert CBDA to CBD.
 It is then passed through a fractional distillation process and then a further isolation process to remove all other cannabinoids and terpenes other than CBD.
 The end result of this process is a crystal that is often up to 99 percent pure CBD.

 Full-Spectrum CBD Oil